mrasante/Surly/README.md

 # Surly
 A Java-based Single User Relational Database Management System for personal use and experimentation

-This is the readme file for my version of Surly.
-The contents of this file are basically instructions on how to use this version of Suurly.
+The following outlines the instructions on how to use this version of Surly.
 Some sections of this release is static; meaning it does processing based on the structure of some important files in the package.
 These files are as listed below: